mgierlasinski/MagicGradients/README.md

 `ColorAnimation`, `DimensionsAnimation`, `DoubleAnimation`, `IntegerAnimation`, `OffsetAnimation`, `PointAnimation`, `ThicknessAnimation`

-For custom types, see Custom animation types.
+For custom types, see [Custom animation types](#custom-animation-types).

 ### Storyboards

+With `Storyboard` you can run multiple animations simultaneously in the same time period.
+Unlike standalone animation, `Duration` and `RepeatBehavior` is controlled by `Storyboard`.
+Each animation can start and end at different point of `Storyboard` timeline, this can be controlled by attached properties:

 | Attached property | Values |     |
 | ----------------- | ------ | --- |
 | `anim:Storyboard.BeginAt` | `from 0 to 1` | Start animation at given point of `Storyboard`. |
 | `anim:Storyboard.FinishAt` | `from 0 to 1` | End animation at given point of `Storyboard`. |

-Animate two colors at different times:
+Below you can see an example of animating two colors of a gradient stop.
+First animation starts immediately and ends at `0.8` of `4 seconds` duration.
+Second animations starts at `0.3` and runs till the end of `Storyboard`.

 ``` xml
 <anim:Storyboard Duration="4000" RepeatBehavior="Forever">